mehl/hapi-ecma-decorators/README.md

 This decorator is used to define a controller with a specific base path.
 It augments the decorated class with additional route metadata and a `routes` method that returns all the routes created using this decorator.

 **Remarks:**
-- Enhances the class with a `metadata` property containing the base path.
+- Enhances the class with a `__metadata` property containing routing information.
 - Adds a `routes` method that aggregates all routes defined with the decorator.

 **Parameters:**
 - `options`: An object with configuration options for the controller.
     - `options.path`: A string representing the base path that will prefix all routes.
-Note that this is a simple string concatenation without any advanced path joining.
+Note that this is a **simple string concatenation** without any advanced path joining.

 **Returns:**
 A class decorator that extends the original class with added metadata.